hmslima/sambahsacompletegrammar/sambahsa.md

 that Dr. Simon made for me.

-It's very important to inform the reader that the language itself is not under a Creative Commons license or anything like it.
+It's very important to inform the reader that the language itself is not under a Creative Commons license or anything like it, the language is under the traditional Copyright license in which Dr. Olivier Simon has all property rights.
 As was said, the language is free, you can translate your works, or produce original works, without the need of Dr. Olivier Simon's permission, even it is for commercial purposes; in other words, you can write books in sambahsa and sell them